vikashask/MEAN-Interview-Question/css/css-basic.md

     When elements are positioned, they can overlap other elements.
     The z-index property specifies the stack order of an element (which element should be placed in front of, or behind, the others).
     An element can have a positive or negative stack order:
+## CSS Overflow
+    overflow property has the following values:
+    overflow: visible - Default.
+The overflow is not clipped.
+The content renders outside the element's box
+    overflow: hidden - The overflow is clipped, and the rest of the content will be invisible
+    overflow: scroll - The overflow is clipped, and a scrollbar is added to see the rest of the content
+    overflow: auto - Similar to scroll, but it adds scrollbars only when necessary